What is on my Bucket List?

 Why?
 This might seem a bit superficial, but I don’t think that it really is.
 I am not saying that I want to take a picture with a person from every place or anything like that.
 I really enjoy meeting people of all types.
 Even if I don’t agree with them, I still like to learn more about their perspective on the world.
 This helps me to view my world differently.
 I am well on my way to accomplishing this, but I still have some countries to go.
 As a teacher once told me,”I never learned anything from someone that I agreed with.”

 Why?
 Know thy country.
 I really want to be able to fully understand my country.
 I have always found it interesting how people will travel around but never know their own country.
 I understand why this happens because home is more similar and not really that interesting or exotic.
 Nonetheless, I want to see all the US of A. I am currently at 38 states.
 Hoping to cross off a few more this summer.
-Bring it on Maine, Cali, Arizona, and a few more!
+Bring it on Maine, the Dakotas, and the other 10!

 4.)
 Live more than one year abroad